immunogenomics/starCAT/README.md

 * --name - the output analysis prefix name, default is 'starCAT'

 ## Alternate implementation
-For small datasets (<2 GB), try running starCAT without installing any packages on our [website](https://immunogenomics.io/starcat/).
+For small datasets (smaller than ~50,000 cells or 700 MB), try running starCAT without installing any packages on our [website](https://immunogenomics.io/starcat/).

 ## Creating your own reference